NLnetLabs/routinator/source/logging.rst

 Logging
 =======

-In order to allow diagnosis of the validated ROA payload (VRP) data set as well as its overall health, Routinator logs an extensive amount of information.
+To let you analyse the validated ROA payload (VRP) data set as well as its overall health, Routinator logs an extensive amount of information.
 The log levels used by syslog are utilised to allow filtering this information for particular use cases.

 The log levels represent the following information: